- SaaS development costs depend on project requirements and range from $50,000 to $500,000.

 - Additional Spendings

 The essential functions are those that help to fulfill the purpose of your product.
 Every new feature you want to add impacts SaaS app development cost.
 Therefore, add the basics first.

 Scope of your SaaS product

 Here is the first thing to decide.

 Will your SaaS app be a platform or a tool?
 These two types of Software-as-a-service differ not only in the essence, functions, and target audience.

 It influences the cost to develop SaaS application together with the time required for the development.
 To decide wisely, make sure you see the difference between a tool and a platform.

 The SaaS tool has a more limited scope and is set to manage several key functions.

 In other words, the tool is focused on providing a specific area with everything necessary but can’t be used for multiple purposes.

 The most popular example of a SaaS tool is Buffer, created to manage social networking accounts.

 The SaaS platform has a wider scope, using several tools and having more functions.
 Accordingly, they have more goals and reach a wider audience of users.
 For instance, huge services like Facebook offer users different tools that serve different purposes.

 If you haven’t built a clear vision on how to launch your app yet, try the SaaS tool first.

-SaaS development pricing, in this case, is not so costly, not taking so long to produce.
+SaaS software development cost, in this case, is not so costly, not taking so long to produce.
 Besides, you will have a chance to consider expanding the features in the future.